-Istituto Svizzero is a transdisciplinary platform which brings together several different research realities: art vs science, academic field vs curiosity, experience vs emergence, North vs South.
+Istituto Svizzero is a transdisciplinary platform which brings together several different research realities: art vs science, academic field vs curiosity, experience vs emergence.
 With this radical approach and experimental result, Istituto Svizzero wants to show that graphic design is an important and innovative field of the Swiss cultural identity.
 The content’s structure—slightly veiled by two coloured lines—reminds us that our activities take place on two sites: Rome and Milan.

 To counterbalance our text and typo based content, once a year we will present a new series of images which highlight Switzerland’s diversity.
 In line with its transdisciplinary mission and contemporary approach, the Istituto Svizzero wants to support and nurture Swiss creativity in all fields.

 Each year our graphic design will be accompanied by a photographic campaign.
 These images will offer an original point of view on very different aspects of Switzerland.